Annual Biology Conference

 Mentor: Hazel Chapman

-- May-October: Through consultation with AV Services, ensure thorough knowledge of common IT problems encountered with presentations (especially video embedding).
+- October: Through consultation with AV Services, ensure thorough knowledge of common IT problems encountered with presentations (especially video embedding).
 Communicate to presenters how best to avoid these problems.
-Prepare basic information for chairs on how to solve common problems (up to 4 hours).
+Prepare basic information for chairs on how to solve common problems (up to 3 hours).

 - Day before: Manage the uploading of talks to computers and memory sticks (3 hours).

-- On the day: Be key contact person at the conference support desk to solve problems as they arise.
+- On the day: Be key contact person at the conference support desk to solve problems should they arise.

 Provide problem solving and hands-on help to ensure ABC runs smoothly.

-- May –October: Keep in regular contact with staff mentors to help with logistical organisation (eg catering, furniture hire.
-Communicate with Dave Conder, Glasshouse Manager about plant requirements.
-(2-4 hours)
+- October: Keep in regular contact with staff mentors to help with logistical organisation.
+(1-2 hours)

 - Week before: Gain good knowledge of the event plan and timetable to ensure timely response on the day (2 hours)